-(1) the Pro-Vice-Chancellor (People and Gardens, Libraries and Museums), who shall chair the committee;
+(1) the Pro-Vice-Chancellor with responsibility for People, who shall chair the committee;

 (2) one member of Council appointed by Council;